Kennedy Center Honors Latest To Be Rescinded In Wake Of Bill Cosby’s Conviction

 — The Kennedy Center (@kencen) May 7, 2018

 This isn’t the first round of honors that Cosby has lost.
-Back in 2015 when dozens of women came forward to accuse Cosby of sexual assault, several universities revoked Cosby’s honorary degrees.
+In 2015, when dozens of women came forward to accuse Cosby of sexual assault, several universities revoked Cosby’s honorary degrees.
 These universities included Brown, University of San Francisco, and Marquette, according to the New York Times.
 However, that still left Cosby with a large number of degrees.
 Many universities said that they would not revoke Cosby’s degree, because their school had policies against it.

 However, for a prestigious school like Yale University, the decision to revoke Cosby’s honorary degree was a must, even though it had never done so before in the school’s 300-year history, detailed NPR.
 Other universities may follow in Yale’s path if their board of directors decide that Cosby’s verdict is too burdensome and negative to be associated with their institution.